Distributed Fusion Estimation with Protecting Exogenous Inputs: Problem formulation

 At the fusion center side, after receiving all the local state estimates and error covariance matrices, the fusion estimate, denoted by $\hat \vx_{k|k}^{\text{non-priv}}$, and its error covariance matrix, denoted by $\mP_{k|k}^{\text{non-priv}}$, are derived by employing the approach of covariance intersection \cite{Julier-1997-A}:

 where the weight vector $\vw = [w_1, w_2, \dots, w_{\nS}]^{\Trans}$ satisfies $w_i \geq 0$ and $\vw^{\Trans} \vones = 1$.

 \begin{remark} Our usage of the term ``distributed'' is standard and refers to the well-established ``distributed sensing with centralized fusion" architecture (see, e.g., \cite{Bar-Shalom-Li-KirubarajanEstimation2001}).
-This term applies because the computational load of processing raw measurements is distributed among the individual sensors, in contrast to a fully centralized architecture where all raw sensor data is sent directly to a single processing unit. \end{remark}
+Unlike a fully distributed peer-to-peer network without a fusion center, our architecture processes raw measurements locally and independently at individual sensors, which then transmit their local estimates to the fusion center. \end{remark}

 For the system \eqref{eq:system}, there may be an eavesdropper, who is external to the system and trying to infer the private information.
 We assume that the eavesdropper has the following capability, which is referred to as the full eavesdropping hereinafter.